NVIDIA/NeMo-Guardrails/docs/getting_started/2_core_colang_concepts/README.md

 ## Wrapping up

 This guide has provided a detailed overview of two core Colang concepts: *messages* and *flows*.
 We've also looked at how the message and flow definitions are used under the hood and how the LLM is prompted.
+For more details, check out the reference documentation for the [Python API](../../user_guides/python-api.md) and the [Colang Language Syntax](../../user_guides/colang-language-syntax-guide.md).

 ## Next